MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/includes/tech-path-overview.md

 |  Tool/SDK  |  Description  |
 | --- | --- |
 | [Mixed Reality Toolkit for Unreal](https://github.com/microsoft/MixedRealityToolkit-Unreal) | The Mixed Reality Toolkit for Unreal (MRTK-Unreal) is a set of components, in the form of plugins, samples and documentation, designed to accelerate development of mixed reality applications using the Unreal Engine. |

+## Cloud services

+When building Mixed Reality apps in Unreal, you have access to a powerful cloud service called **Azure Spatial Anchors**, which you can use to add, persist, and share holographic content across different devices.

+Azure Spatial Anchors is covered over the course of the [Unreal development journey](../unreal/unreal-development-overview.md), which is the **strongly recommended path for learning Mixed Reality with Unreal**.
+You're already on this path, so just keep reading and follow the big blue button at the bottom of the article.
+However, if you're at a more advanced development stage and already know you want to jump in, check out our [cloud services overview](mixed-reality-cloud-services.md) or go directly to the [services resources](../unreal/unreal-development-overview.md#5-adding-services).

+## Dynamics 365 Guides

+You can use **Microsoft Dynamics 365 Guides** to visually tether holographic instructions to your apps virtual environment, giving your users important information when and where it's needed.
+This feature is also covered in the Unreal development journey, but if you want to jump ahead you can see what's on offer by selecting the **Dynamics 365** tab [here](../unreal/unreal-development-overview.md#5-adding-services).

 ## Examples